QintuTao/Python-Marvel-Project/README.md

 Some potential difficulties could be the convinience of this software.
 I will add an User Interface(UI) in it, but whether it actually gives the users a good feel depends on its design and functionality.

 The Project is expected to be build primarily by using PyCharm on a Mac, and git will be used as a version control tool.

+##Stage Two: Prototyping and Testing
+Originally it is designed as a command line application, which means that it is only executable in terminal or the command prompt.
+Users has to type in the command so that the software can respond to their requests.

+##Stage Three: Discussion
+This software is small, and probably not many potential users are expected.
+Therefore, a user tests is not as necessary as other projects (Also due to its small range of users, it makes it harder to conduct a user research)

+##Stage Four: Demo